 When we use adjectives to describe the personal characteristics, ethnic background or any other personal attribute of a person or group of people, there should be a good reason for doing so.
 This would usually be either explicitly to promote someone who is growing, enjoying, creating or providing good food; to favour and celebrate talent and diversity; and/or to cultivate proactively a more representative balance of a range of people and perspectives.

-The same applies if we choose a photograph explicitly because it highlights someone who has a visible characteristic, for example being a Black person, a person of colour, or a person using a wheelchair (i.e. not just because they are an individual in a wider group),
+The same principles applies when we choose a photograph explicitly because it highlights someone who has a visible characteristic, for example being a Black person, a person of colour, or a person with a hearing aid or using a wheelchair (i.e. not just because they are an individual in a wider group),